Taliaferro

-The origins of the Taliaferro name were of interest to George Wythe, a Virginia colonial lawyer and classical scholar, who had married Elizabeth Taliaferro, the daughter of Richard Taliaferro.
+The origins of the Taliaferro name were of interest to George Wythe, a colonial Virginia lawyer and classical scholar, who had married Elizabeth Taliaferro, the daughter of architect Richard Taliaferro.
 Wythe urged his former student and friend Thomas Jefferson to investigate the name when Jefferson traveled to Italy.
 Jefferson later reported to Wythe that he had found two families of the name in Tuscany, and that the family was of Italian origin.
-Jefferson enclosed his sketch of the coat of arms of the Tagliaferro family as reported to him by a friend in Florence, Italy.
+Jefferson enclosed his sketch of the coat of arms of the Tagliaferro family as reported to him by a friend in Florence, Italy in 1786; shortly thereafter an engraved copperplate of the family arms was transported across the Atlantic and kept at the Wythe House, a historic landmark home built by Richard Taliaferro in Colonial Williamsburg in 1754.

 Etymology

 Unknown to Jefferson, Taliaferro appears to arise due to a transcription error and a variation of the Italian surname Tagliaferro, which is, even today, widespread in Italy especially in Lombardy, but it also has representation in the Bolognese, Florentine, and Lazio regions.
 The name Tagliaferro, less common, has families in Vicenza, Gorizia, in the province of Rome and in Campania.
 A slight variation, Tagliafierro, is also typical of the Campania region, Caserta in particular.